dgc-network/coliving-protocol/solana-programs/anchor/coliving-data/cli/README.md

 --user-id 1
 ```

-## 4. Creating a content list
+## 4. Creating a contentList

-Similar to content list information.
-The metadata (currently randomly generated) points to a CID which contains content list related information.
+Similar to contentList information.
+The metadata (currently randomly generated) points to a CID which contains contentList related information.

 ```
 yarn run ts-node cli/main.ts -f createContentList \